t-doc-org/common/docs/reference/elements.md

 - `hide`: Solutions are hidden when the page loads.
 They can be shown or hidden by clicking the "Toggle solutions" (<span class="tdoc-icon fa-eye"></span> /
   <span class="tdoc-icon fa-eye-slash"></span>) button in the navbar.
-- `remove`: Solutions are removed from the page altogether.
-When using the local server, this option behaves like `solutions: hide`.
+- `remove`: Solutions are hidden and cannot be shown, except when using the local server.

 {.rubric}
 Options